Austaon/GroupRecommendationThesis/Database Dumps/README.md

 # `track_data` collection
 An explanation of the acoustic features can be found at: https://developer.spotify.com/documentation/web-api/reference/#object-audiofeaturesobject .
-If a track has audio features with a value of -1 it means Spotify did not have audio feature data available when it was retrieved.
+Some tracks have audio features with a value of -1, which means Spotify did not have audio feature data available when it was retrieved.

-If the track data originated from the Skip Prediction Challenge dataset, the artist and track name are unavailable, and the track id is not a Spotify id that can be used easily.
+If the track data originated from the Skip Prediction Challenge dataset, the artist and track name are unavailable, and the track id is not a Spotify id.

 | Name          | Type          | Notes        |
 | ------------- |:-------------:|:------------:|